pickles976/pickles976.github.io/_posts/2023-08-11-Quadtrees-and-Maps.md

 The random colors are just for contrast, but I think they look really cool.
 It looks like some sort of board game or kaleidoscope-- and vaguely reminds me of the way land parcels are laid out in a grid in the US.

 ![](/images/quadtree/waltuh.PNG)
+The developers really did an amazing job with this map.
+If you look closely you can see that the hexagon in the center is slightly higher than all the rest.
+I believe this was the first hex they created, and had to fit into the normalized range of the other surrounding tiles, so it was adjusted.

 ![](/images/quadtree/shiny.PNG)